ComprosoftCEO/Insanity/Insanity.md

 <br/>

 ## Abstract
---
+---
-Insanity is a programming language designed by Bryan McClain.
-Similar to assembly, Insanity uses single-symbol commands such as < + and $ to represent simple operations.
+Insanity is an [Esoteric Programming Language](https://en.wikipedia.org/wiki/Esoteric_programming_language) designed by Bryan McClain.
+Similar to assembly, Insanity uses single-symbol commands such as \< + and $ to represent simple operations.
 All text characters that aren’t commands are ignored, unless part of a label or jump command.
 Whitespace (spacebar, tab, etc.) is ignored, even when inside a label.

 <br />